darnado/caledros-basic-blocks/README.txt

 * Fixed bug in the Linkedin icon of the Social Icon block.
 Now the Linkedin icon is visible.

+= 2.1.0 =

+* Added a new option to set the height of the wp-site-blocks container to 100vh.
+This new option is available as a checkbox in the plugin Admin menu.
+* Added new 30 icons to the Icon Block.
+These icons, like the initial set, are sourced from Bootstrap Icons and are used under the MIT license.
+* Added missing license notice to the CSS stylesheet of the Icon Block.
+* Added new responsive controls to the Flex Container Block.
+These controls allow to change the "justify content" and "align items" properties for tablets and mobile devices.
+In total, there are 4 new controls: Justify Content (Tablet and Mobile), Justify Content (Mobile), Align Items (Tablet and Mobile), and Align Items (Mobile).
+These controls are available in the "Additional" tab.
+* Fixed bug in the Responsive Image Block.
+This bug was causing the lazy loading overlay to be visible in the Gutenberg editor, while it remained hidden on the frontend.
+This bug was affecting images with the object-fit property set to "contain", and images with borders.
+* Added a new control to change the color of the lazy-loading overlay.
+This control is available for the Responsive Image Block in the Additional Tab.
+* Added a new control named "Box Shadow", which is available for the Desktop Menu Container and the Mobile Menu Container blocks.
+It allows to set a custom box shadow for the sticky navigation bar.
+This control is located in the Sticky tab of the aforementioned blocks.
+* Added a new block variation for the Button Block.
+This block variation is named "Button with Icon" and allows the user to select an icon for the button.
+These icons are the same as those available for the Icon Block.
+Also, they are sourced from Bootstrap Icons and are used under the MIT license.
+* Added new controls to the Button Block.
+These controls allow to change the hover color for the text and border, both for the light and dark mode.
+* Updated title of the hover background color control for the Button Block.

 == Upgrade Notice ==

 = 1.0.0 =